Skip to main content

 Add config type and injection token#

-Add a config.interface.ts file next into the auth folder.
-We will put the type and injection token for the SuperTokens config here.
+Create a config.interface.ts in the auth folder.
+We will put the type and injection token for the SuperTokens configuration here.

 export type AuthModuleConfig = {